COSC360/project-rithujaa-makoto/client-side experience.md

 Moreover, the user can personalize their account by clicking on the navigation bar and their account name.
 Then, they can add a profile picture for other users to see.

+Administrators possess additional functionalities that are not available to regular users.
+There will be an “admin-users” page where administrators can access a table that provides several options related to users.
+This table displays all the users registered on the website, along with their registration date, email address, email confirmation status.
+Furthermore, administrators can block or promote a user to admin status.
+They also have a search field that allows them to quickly find a particular user, which can be helpful in checking their activity or swiftly making them an admin or blocking them, rather than scrolling through the entire list.
+Admin also have the access to hide/delete posts regardless of user’s will.

 ## Discussion regarding the design and styles of all pages